PrathyumnanV/parametric-curve-fitting/README.md

 ## Author

-FLAM Interview Candidate
+PRATHYUMNAN V

 ## License

-This project is submitted as part of an academic assessment.
+This project is submitted as part of an FLAM assessment.

 ---